CHANT (ship type): Design

 The CHANT was developed with experience gained by building the Tug, Inshore and Dock (TID).
-As with the TIDs, CHANTs were built from prefabricated sections which were manufactured at various factories across the United Kingdom.
+As with the TIDs, CHANTs were built from prefabricated sections that were manufactured at various factories across the United Kingdom.
 A total of twenty-eight sections were welded together to make each ship.
-The largest sections weighed thirteen tons which enabled them to be delivered by road.
+The largest sections weighed thirteen tons, which enabled them to be delivered by road.
 To simplify construction, they were built without compound curves, all plates being either flat or curved in one direction only, with the exception of the skeg at the stern.
 All joints were welded, with the final 10 in being left unwelded at the factory to enable adjustment at the joints when the ship was assembled by the shipyard.
 Transverse sections were 10 ft long, while the midbody sections were 20 ft long.

-CHANTs were designed by taking a vessel which was 148 by 27 ft and using it as the basis for a straight line design.
+CHANTs were designed by taking a vessel that was 148 by 27 ft and using it as the basis for a straight line design.
 A model of the new design was then constructed for testing in a tank, which resulted in modification to the bow, involving the addition of a second chine.
 The revised design reduced the resistance to forward motion considerably.
 They were constructed with a flat bottom to enable them to ground on beaches, while a double hull was used to minimise any chance of leakage.
 Each CHANT had four sub-divided tanks, with a small circular oil hatch to allow the tanker to carry bulk oil.
 This was mounted in the centre of a larger rectangular hatch, which was used when the oil was in cans.
 A single mast with two derricks and winches was used to aid the loading and unloading of cased oil.
 They were not the most stable of ships, and needed to carry plenty of ballast.
 The vessels were fitted with 220/270 hp engines, giving a maximum speed of 7.5 knot, which was thought to be adequate because they were only intended for crossing the English Channel between southern England and French beaches.
 A total of 43 CHANTs were assembled at five different shipyards, and launched between February and May 1944.

-Some cargo version (Empire-F type) were built with a "Chant" prefix name which add some confusion about the real type of vessel (i.e. CHANT 41, CHANT 14, CHANT 39, and CHANT 49) were all Empire-F type despite their initial names.
+Some cargo version (Empire-F type) were built with a "Chant" prefix name, which added some confusion about the real type of vessel (i.e. CHANT 41, CHANT 14, CHANT 39, and CHANT 49) were all Empire-F type despite their initial names.
 The cargo version had double skinned bottoms but a single skin on the sides.
 They had two holds and two hatches.
 Instead of a single mast in the middle that the Chant version had, the Empire version had a fore and aft mast and two 1.5 ton derricks.
 Four Empire-F vessels sold to Canadian owners were modified in order to have a single hold and a single hatch.
 The trunk on hold number 2 was therefore eliminated.